CCPA – The California Data Protection Act

 - Annual sales exceed 25 million US dollars.

-It seems apparent that the intention of the new act is to force the big IT companies in Silicon Valley to improve data protection.
+It seems apparent that the intention of the new act is to force the big IT companies in Silicon Valley to improve their data protection.
 Facebook, Google, Apple... all have their headquarters in sunny California - and clearly meet the criteria.

 However, it is questionable whether the plan to affect the big ones will work out.
 In a highly acclaimed article on CCPA, Wired explains that Facebook, for example, doesn't really sell personal information, but converts the information into pseudonyms that advertisers then use to play targeted ads.